crd2333/template-report/packages/thms/0.1.0/lib.typ

 /*
-Theorems boxes implemented by showybox, providing a bueatiful way to display theorems, definitions, lemmas, corollaries, and proofs.
+Theorems boxes implemented by showybox, providing a beautiful way to display theorems, definitions, lemmas, corollaries, and proofs.
 The boxes will be counted like x.y, where x is the first level heading number and y is the box number of the type.

 Author: crd233